meeb/django-distill/README.md

 dynamic sites and just generate static pages for a small subsection of pages rather than the entire site.

-For static files on CDNs we use the following 'cache buster' library to allow for fast static media updates when pushing changes:
+For static files on CDNs you can use the following 'cache buster' library to allow for fast static media updates when pushing changes:

 https://github.com/meeb/django-cachekiller